 The Writing Center is located on the 2nd floor of the Wayne Learning Center building, room 220.
-Currently, sessions scheduled in this room are by appointment only.
-To request an appointment, please complete this form.
-Please email any questions or concerns to firstname.lastname@example.org.Please email email@example.com for more information.
+Currently, the hours of operation are adjusted to match the course selection each semester; these hours are posted outside of WLC 220.
+Alternatively, you can email firstname.lastname@example.org for more information.

 The Online Writing Center